carolahp/KernelExplicitMetaclasses/README.md

 # KernelExplicitMetaclasses
-Class and method definitions for a Pharo like kernel with explicit metaclasses.
+Class and method definitions for a ObjVLisp like kernel with explicit metaclasses, compatible with Pharo 8.0 VM.

 ```explicitMetaclasses := MExplicitMetaclasses new name: #KernelExplicit; yourself.
 explicitMetaclasses loadTonelRepository: './bootstrap/language-definitions-new-repo/KernelExplicitGit/KernelExplicitMetaclasses'.